iamacup/react-redux-with-networking-helper/readme.md

 ##### Multiple locations

 Now, there is a problem with these selectors, while they may provide you with convenience, the whole point of selectors is to select just the data that changes so you don't end up render thrashing.
-Because of the structure of these selectors, they can lead to bad performance if missused.
-In general, it is better to overselect data (i.e. select staticData instead of staticData.one and staticData.two, even i there is staticData.three in the state) or use multiple selectors on the same component that have good re-use and caching than to use these.
+Because of the structure of these selectors, they can lead to bad performance if miss-used.
+In general, it is better to over-select data (i.e. select staticData instead of staticData.one and staticData.two, even i there is staticData.three in the state) or use multiple selectors on the same component that have good re-use and caching than to use these.

 What this is useful for is assigning data to specific keys, all from the same data structure, like `current, previous, next` in a news article app, for instance.